VCV Over 60s

 Should no official umpire(s) be available, both captains shall provide non-official umpires.

 With the agreement of both Captains prior to the commencement of play, any aspect of playing conditions may be modified other than the rule a batsman may not score more than 40 runs or a bowler bowl more than 8 overs in an innings.

 The boundary of a playing oval shall be a maximum 50 metre half circle as measured from the stumps at both ends of the pitch and then connected by a straight line on the off and on sides of the wicket.

 Teams must have at least 4 fieldsmen other than the wicketkeeper placed within an imaginary line half way to the boundary at all times.
 There may be no more than five (5) fieldsmen placed on the legside including two (2) behind square leg at all times.
 The umpires shall adjudicate and call NO BALL for breaches.

 It is the responsibility of the home team to ensure a defibrillator is available at the ground.

 It is a condition of affiliation with VCV that each club takes out insurance for its players under Cricket Australia’s National Club Protection Program (offered by JLT Insurance).

-When the forecast temperature exceeds 36oC, captains are to consider the following altered conditions to minimize the risk involved in playing: adjusting the starting time; reduced over games; additional drinks breaks; split innings; earlier retirement for batsmen; limit bowling spells to 3 overs maximum; regular rotation of fieldsmen.
+When the forecast temperature exceeds 36oC, captains shall consider the following to minimize the risk involved in playing: adjusting the starting time; reduced over games; additional drinks breaks; split innings; earlier retirement for batsmen, limit bowling spells to 3 overs maximum and the regular rotation of fieldsmen.